INFORMATION LETTER FOR THE FIRST DAY OF SCHOOL - 6 January 2020

 Informal report back about your child’s day:

 Our staff members work in two shifts because of the 11½-hour day.
-The group on the early shift works from 6:30 -16:30, and the group on the late shift works from 7:50 – 18:00.
-These two shifts alternate weekly.
+The group on the early shift work from 6:30 to 16:30, and the group on the late shift work from 7:50 to 18:00.
+The staff alternate between these two shifts on a weekly basis.

-If you wish to discuss any matter whatsoever, and the teacher isn’t available, feel free to talk to Rika or Martie.
+If you wish to discuss any matter whatsoever, and the teacher isn’t available, feel free to talk to Rika, Martie or Cindy.
 We always aim for excellence and will gladly follow up any problems that you may encounter.
 Our office door is always open to our parents, children and staff.

 Depending on the time that you bring your child in the mornings, or collect your child in the afternoon, you will either see your child’s class teacher or the class assistant/assistants.

-We do not use the ‘message book’ system as a report back on the child’s day, as this system is ineffective and time consuming and the teacher would prefer to spend all her time teaching, playing, bonding with, assessing and caring for the learners in her class.
-A lot gets lost in translation when it comes to hastily written messages, so we prefer personal, face-to-face feedback.
+We do not use the ‘message book’ system as a report back on your child’s day.
+We find that this system is ineffective and time consuming and our teachers would much rather spend all their time teaching, playing, bonding with, assessing and caring for the learners.
+A lot gets lost in translation when it comes to a hastily written message, so we prefer a personal, face-to-face feedback.

 PERMISSION FOR INDIVIDUALS, OTHER THAN A PARENT, TO COLLECT A LEARNER FROM FARMYARD

 On your first day at Farmyard, you will receive a purple form to complete and sign.
 On this form you will list the names AND ID NUMBERS of any individuals who will fetch your child from Farmyard on a regular basis.
-This person must then present his/her ID, especially in the beginning of the year or until the Farmyard staff members recognize the listed person on sight.
-Kindly complete and sign the form in the classroom and hand it back to the teacher, even if you do not want to list anyone.
+This person must then present his/her ID when fetching your child, especially in the beginning of the year or until the Farmyard staff members recognize the listed person by sight.
+Kindly complete and sign the form in the classroom and hand it back to the teacher, even if you do not have a name to add on the form.

-This form gives the said person permission to collect your child from Farmyard at any time.
+This form gives the listed person/s permission to collect your child from Farmyard at any time.
 Therefore, you will not have to inform the office on a daily basis regarding this.

 However, a phone call from you will be necessary every time you send a person whose name is not on the purple form.